 Box 3 - Social Security wages.
 Show the total wages paid (before payroll deductions) subject to employee Social Security tax (FICA).
-This amount must not exceed \$137,700 in 2020 (the maximum Social Security tax wage base).
+This amount must not exceed \$142,800 in 2021 (the maximum Social Security tax wage base).
 Include nonaccountable employee business expenses reported in Box 1.
 Generally, all cash and noncash payments reported in Box 1 must also be shown in Box 3.
 Section 403(b) voluntary salary reduction contributions for nonminister employees are included in Box 3, as are Roth contributions.

-Checkli st for Completing Box 1 of Form W-2 Data 1 Include d for Minister Only Both Nonminister Only Only omy Salamy yes Salary no yes Housing/furnishings allowance (designated in advance) no yes Parsonage rental value no yes Parsonage utilities paid by church or nonprofit yes Social Security/Medicare "allowance" or reimbursement no Transportation/travel and other business and professional expense reimbursements only if paid under a board-adopted accountable reimbursement plan yes Expense reimbursements if not paid under an accountable reimbursement plan yes Love offerings or cash gifts in excess of \$25 total no Contributions to a tax-sheltered annuity plan no Group qualified health/dental/long-term care insurance premiums paid directly by the employer no Group-term life insurance premiums (for up to \$50,000 coverage) paid directly by the employer yes Moving expenses paid for or reimbursed to an employee yes Value of personal/nonbusiness use of organization's vehicle
+Checkli st for Completing Box 1 of Form W-2 a Include Minister Only Both Nonminister Only yes Salary no yes Housing/furnishings allowance (designated in advance) no yes Parsonage rental value no yes Parsonage utilities paid by church or nonprofit yes Social Security/Medicare "allowance" or reimbursement no Transportation/travel and other business and professional expense reimbursements only if paid under a board-adopted accountable reimbursement plan yes Expense reimbursements if not paid under an accountable reimbursement plan yes Love offerings or cash gifts in excess of \$25 total no Contributions to a tax-sheltered annuity plan no Group qualified health/dental/long-term care insurance premiums paid directly by the employer no Group-term life insurance premiums (for up to \$50,000 coverage) paid directly by the employer yes Moving expenses paid for or reimbursed to an employee yes Value of personal/nonbusiness use of organization's vehicle